- They are people that look you in the eye when taking to you.

-Britain’s naturists can be counted in hundreds of thousands, those on the continent in millions, 20 - 25 million!
+German naturists can be counted in hundreds of thousands, those on Europe in millions, 20 - 25 million!
 Numbers are increasing rapidly.

 They vary from basic to very luxurious.
 Whatever your standards or tastes, you will find a naturist site to your liking: you can stay overnight or spend the day there.
 There are small club sites, pleasant and rustic, where one lives close to nature, among friends, under canvas or in caravans.
 Everybody participates in life as a group and, if necessary, in maintenance work.
 Here, one does not look for creature comforts but a simple and natural life amongst a group of friends.

 At the other end of the scale there are sites, mainly holiday centres around the coasts of France, Spain and Croatia which are small towns with shops, banks, marinas, cultural activities and complete sports facilities, bungalows and sometimes apartment blocks.
 Many people come into Naturism from holidays.

 Apart from these extreme types of sites, there are many in between, from the farm where you milk the cows and help in the fields, to a small suntrapping paradise in an extensive mountain range, or old castles.
 The majority of naturist sites have a swimming pool, and all have at least one volleyball court.
 Other usual facilities include a tennis court, sauna, a heated and filtered pool and a club house.

 It sounds great â€“ but how will it feel the first time?

 Whilst the first seconds after a dive into a pool take your breath away and maybe give you a shock, you feel much better for it afterwards.
 It is just like that when you become a naturist.
 The children immediately feel at home in the playground.
 You may be a little shy, but after a tour of the grounds, you will be surprised to find that all fear has gone.
 Dressed, you attract attention; nude, you are not noticed.